What theory posits the concept of the "self-actualizing tendency"?

 Prepare for the Theory of Personality (D564) Exam with targeted study materials and multiple choice questions, each with detailed explanations.
 Enhance your understanding and excel in your exam!

-The concept of the "self-actualizing tendency" is a fundamental component of humanistic theory.
-This concept, primarily associated with the psychologist Abraham Maslow, refers to the innate drive within individuals to realize their full potential and become the best version of themselves.
-Humanistic theory emphasizes personal growth, self-awareness, and the pursuit of meaning, all of which align with the idea of self-actualization.
 In the framework of humanistic psychology, self-actualization represents the apex of a hierarchy of needs, reflecting the ultimate goal in a person's development.
 This focus on individual experience and the emphasis on self-esteem, creativity, and fulfillment is what distinguishes humanistic theory from other psychological frameworks, such as psychoanalytic or behaviorist theories, which do not center on personal agency and emotional well-being in the same way.